AI-UPIIZ/ai-upiiz.github.io/README.md

 Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.

-Copyright Allan Lab.
+Copyright AI-UPIIZ Lab.
 Code released under the MIT License.